Keynote Speaker: Rex Murphy

 Digital is changing the game in construction.

 The digital revolution is changing the way we work, live and learn.
 All industries are facing the realities of adapting to new technologies with some succeeding while others struggle.
 News media, taxis and the hotel industry, to name a few, are all responding to the challenges and opportunities of new technologies.
 The construction industry is also at a intersection with several new technological adaptions changing the way we work.
 Online bidding and plan room services have replaced physical plan rooms and blueprints.
 BIM allows precise modelling of a project and management systems are more robust and immediate.
 More changes are coming over the next five to 10 years.
-Mark Casaletto, president, ConstructConnect and his international team are on the cutting edge of these trends.
+Craig Roberts, vice president of marketing and business development at ConstructConnect, and his international team are on the cutting edge of these trends.
 He will outline what contractors can expect from future technological changes and how the contractors can adapt.